What the Numbers Mean When You Get a Cervical Check

 actual dilation, measuring the cervix for dilation

-During labor, it is common for a baby to be at -3, -2, or -1.
+During labor, it’s common for a baby to be at -3, -2, or -1.
 A positive number (0 to +4) means that your baby’s head is moving down the pelvis, and +5 means your baby is crowning (being born).
 Ideally, you should not push until the head is engaged in the pelvis (at least 0 station), but waiting until the baby is lower in the pelvis is even better.
 This will help decrease your pushing time and reduce your chances of swelling.4

-• Check that you are complete (10 cm, 100%) so you can begin pushing.
+2. Check that you are complete (10 cm, 100%) so you can begin pushing

-Knowing your effacement, dilation, and baby’s station during pregnancy or labor does not tell you when you are going into labor or how much longer your labor will be.
+In labor, it’s nice to know if the baby is getting lower in the pelvis.
+So if your care provider does a cervical check, ask what your baby’s station is.
+Knowing the effacement, dilation, and station gives you an overall look at how much progress you’re making and how much more progress your body needs to make to have your baby.
+However, these do not tell you when you’re going into labor or how much longer your labor will be.
 Every woman progresses differently.
-It’s nice to know these to see the progress your body is making, but ultimately, it will not benefit you or your baby in any way other than knowing where you’re at that moment.
-More cervical checks could lead to infection if your water has been broken, so I recommend limiting them.5 Whether you get a cervical check or not, your body will know when it’s ready to have a baby.
+It’s nice to know these to see the progress your body is making, but ultimately, it won’t benefit you or your baby in any way — other than knowing where you’re at in that moment.

 Share